Documentation

 Let's first see how it will work and later we will see a fully functional unit test example.

-1from fennel.test_lib import mock
+1from fennel.testing import mock

 2